protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 information.
 The `optional` keyword was chosen to minimize differences with proto2.

-Unfortunately, for descriptors it is not possible to use the same representation as proto2.
+Unfortunately, for the current descriptor protos and `Descriptor` API (as of 3.11.4) it is not possible to use the same representation as proto2.
 Proto3 descriptors already use `LABEL_OPTIONAL` for proto3 singular fields, which do not track presence.
 There is a lot of existing code that reflects over proto3 protos and assumes that `LABEL_OPTIONAL` in proto3 means "no presence."
 Changing the semantics now would be risky, since old software would likely drop proto3 presence information, which would be a data loss bug.

 To minimize this risk we chose a descriptor representation that is semantically compatible with existing proto3 reflection.
 Every proto3 optional field is